-'''

-a matrix containing the chip data in the columns.
+X a matrix containing the chip data in the columns.

-the names of the variables.
+labels the names of the variables.

-labels

-logical.
+log.it logical.
 If TRUE, uses log scale.

-log.it

-span

-span to be used for loess fit.
+span span to be used for loess fit.

 family.loess "gaussian" or "symmetric" as in loess.

-number of digits to use in the display of IQR.
+digits number of digits to use in the display of IQR.

-digits

-line.col

-color of the loess line.
+line.col color of the loess line.

-an overall title for the plot.
+main an overall title for the plot.

-main

-size for text.
+cex size for text.

-cex

 graphical parameters can be given as arguments to mva.plot.

-. . .

-'''